tinymce/tinymce-docs/get-started/get-support.md

 ### Q: Why do buttons/selectboxes have the incorrect size?

 You are probably using an old `DOCTYPE` as of TinyMCE 4 a proper HTML5 doctype is required.
 All web developers should use a standards rendering mode on their web pages.
-So use a HTML5 doctype like `<!DOCTYPE html>` to properly render the page and the TinyMCE UI.
+Use a HTML5 doctype like `<!DOCTYPE html>` to properly render the page and the TinyMCE UI.

 ### Q: Is TinyMCE protected against XSS vulnerabilities?